raspberrypilearning/3D-scene/en/step_6.md

  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/444673165/?autostart=false" frameborder="0"></iframe>
 </div>

 Select a `forever`{:class="block3control"} block to create a looped sound.
 Select some sounds that you like and/or experiment.
-You can either create:
+You can either:
-+ A series of short sounds in a sequence, or
++ Create a series of short sounds in a sequence, or
-+ Compose a soundtrack using different instrument notes and effects
++ Use different instrument notes and effects to compose a soundtrack

 ```blocks3
 when flag clicked